 What Wedge Bounce Is Best For Mid Handicaps

-A mid handicapper should have a sand wedge with a higher bounce (10+ degrees) and a lob or gap wedge with a mid bounce (7-9 degrees).
+A mid handicapper should have a sand wedge with a higher degree of bounce (10+) and a lob or gap wedge with mid to high degrees of bounce (7-14).
 Mid handicaps should avoid wedges with low bounce.